kektsune/Order-Sim/README.md

 Note:
 The user will perform their calculations off screen

+IMPORTANT:
+This program is only known to run in windows thus far.
+If you run it in macOS or Linux there's a chance it may not work.

 This is the first release of Order-Sim.
 Bug reports and feedback are welcome via the Issues tab.